nl-rse/website/content/core-team.md

   - name: Yasel Quintero
     image: /img/core-team/yasel.jpg
-    desc: Yasel is a Research Software Engineer at the TU Delft Digital Competence Center.
-In her role, she develops software solutions for research projects across all disciplines, with a particluar focus on the fields of physics and engineering.
-Besides her technical work she enjoys engaging with the RSE community, organizing events, providing training and participating in mentorship programs.
+    desc: Yasel is a Research Software Engineer at the TU Delft Digital Competence Center, where she develops software solutions for research projects, particularly in the fields of physics and engineering.
+In addition to her technical work, she enjoys engaging with the RSE community by organizing events, delivering training, and participating in mentorship programs.

 secretary:
   - name: Lieke de Boer